Sultanate of Bijapur: Architecture

 The sultanate's architecture, a subset of Deccani architecture, was a variant of Indo-Islamic architecture influenced by that of the Middle East.
 Adil Shahi architecture was of good quality with a localized, unique nature.
 It was characterised by large domes and dargahs (Sufi shrines), complex turrets, geometric and Arabic (or Persian) calligraphic designs, and decorated friezes of tholobates.

 Yusuf Adil Shah, the first sultan, began by expanding two dargahs at Gulbarga with minarets.
-The first building characteristic of Adil Shahi architecture was a Jama Masjid built during the reign of Ibrahim Adil Shah I. The primary Jami Masjid of Bijapur, built under Ali I, was commissioned in 1576.
+The first building characteristic of Adil Shahi architecture was a congregational mosque (jama masjid) built during the reign of Ibrahim Adil Shah I. The primary Jami Masjid of Bijapur, built under Ali I, was commissioned in 1576.
 The largest of any structure of its type in the Deccan when it was built, Eaton calls it "one of the most imposing and magnificent" in the region.
 Under Ibrahim II, the sultanate's most prolific patron, Adil Shahi architecture focused on intricate carvings and detail and adopted Hindu–Muslim syncretism; this change is seen in the Malika Jahan Begum mosque built by the sultan in 1586.
 His most notable commissioned work was the eponymous Ibrahim Rauza, completed in 1626, with a mosque built in honour of his wife and a mausoleum for his family.
 Mohammed Adil Shah facilitated the creation of the Gol Gumbaz, his mausoleum and one of Bijapur's greatest monuments.
 It is supported by large, arched recesses and a massive dome, the largest in the Islamic world when it was nearly completed at Muhammad's death in 1656.
 The last major Adil Shahi architectural project was the Bara Kaman, Ali Adil Shah II's unfinished mausoleum, which halted construction with his death in 1672.